panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 `display: none` applied to an element makes the element disappear completely.

+*Challenge: how can you implement in Vue a button that toggles the display of an element?
+Share your solution in a comment!*

+### 2.1 When to use *v-show*

 `v-show`, when assigned with `false`, applies `display: none` inline style and hides the element visually and makes almost no modifications to the DOM.
 Toggling the element's visibility using `v-show` is relatively cheap (compared to `v-if` described above), so you might use this directive with an element which visibility is toggled often.

-*Challenge: how can you implement in Vue a button that toggles the display of an element?
-Share your solution in a comment!*

 ## 3. Hiding but keeping the space